kumuluz/kumuluzee-samples/kumuluzee-config-mp/README.md

 ```

 You can also use the `@ConfigProperty` annotation to inject configuration values directly.
-Injection is supported for all types, listed in MicroProfile Config specification.
+Injection is supported for all types listed in MicroProfile Config specification.
 Annotation also supports the `defaultValue` parameter, which is used, when configuration property in not present.
 If `defaultValue` is not specified and configuration property is not present, injection will throw
 `DeploymentException`.

-Add the following lines to your Resource implementation:
+To inject configuration values, add the following lines to your Resource implementation:

 ```java
 @Inject